lee-zhg/devops101/Lab0/README.md

-# Toolchain Lab 0 - Setup
+# DevOps Lab 0 - Setup

 Complete the steps below to setup the lab environment.